lumc-python/introduction-mihailefter/README.md

       }
     }

-- Print the country with the largest population.
+- Print the country with the largest population (both its name and its population).
 - Print how many countries are from a particular continent, which is introduced by the user.
 - Allow for user input to add new countries in the dictionary.